vavenCV/dbus2mqtt/README.md

 # dbus2mqtt

+> **⚠️ Warning:** This project has no releases yet.
+Running from source works.
+No Docker images or Python packages are available at this time.

 **dbus2mqtt** is a Python application that bridges **Linux D-Bus** with **MQTT**.
 It lets you forward D-Bus signals and properties to MQTT topics, call D-Bus methods via MQTT messages, and shape payloads using flexible **Jinja2 templating**.